kubeflow/pipelines/backend/src/apiserver/visualization/README.md

 development guidelines to contribute new predefined visualizations to the Kubeflow Pipelines project, and current limitations.
-Python based visualizations are a new method of generating visualizations within Kubeflow Pipelines that allow for rapid development, experimentation, and customizability when visualizing results.
+Python based visualizations are a new method of generating visualizations within Kubeflow Pipelines that allow for rapid development, experimentation, and customization when visualizing results.
 For information about Python based visualizations and how to use them, please visit the [documentation page](https://www.kubeflow.org/docs/pipelines/sdk/python-based-visualizations).

 Please check the [developer guidelines](https://github.com/kubeflow/pipelines/blob/master/developer_guide.md) for additional development guidelines.

 ## Architecture

 Python based visualizations rely on three parts: the frontend, the API server, and the Python visualization service.
-The architecture of all three is as follows.
 The frontend is responsible for creating the visualization request and displaying the results of the created requests.
 The API server is responsible for transposing the request provided by the frontend to a request that is understandable by the python visualization service, returning the result of the transposed request to the frontend, and gracefully handling incorrectly formatted requests from the frontend and any errors encountered with the Python visualization service.
 Finally, the Python visualization service is responsible for generating a visualization from a provided request.

 ## How to create predefined visualizations

-1. Determine if the visualization should become a predefined visualization, consider the following:
+1. Determine if the visualization should become a predefined visualization.
+Consider the following:
     * How often will it be used?
         * Frequently used visualizations are a good candidate for predefine visualization.